The novel The Good Soldier Švejk refers to numerous institutions and firms, both public and private. On these pages, they were

 [II.2] Asi před týdnem, po svém příjezdu k pluku, podal jste mně raport o přidělení sluhy, poněvadž se vám váš sluha ztratil na nádraží v Táboře.
 Poněvadž se vrátil...

-Táborská nádražní restaurace was a third class restaurant at the station in Tábor that was visisted by Švejk after he had to leave the train because of the episode with the emergency break.
-A friendly gentleman both paid his fine and also gave him a fiver for the journey onwards. Švejk however suffered the misfortune that he drank one beer after the other and he also invited a Hungarian reconvalescent to join him.
-The result was that he had no money left and had to continue on foot, thus starting on his famous anabasis.
+was a third-class restaurant at the station in Tábor that was visited by Švejk after he had to leave the train because of the episode with the emergency brake.
+A friendly gentleman paid his fine and also gave him a fiver for the onward journey. Švejk, however, suffered the misfortune of drinking one beer after another and also invited a Hungarian convalescent to join him.
+The result was that he had no money left and had to continue on foot, thus starting his famous anabasis.

 Background

-Táborská nádražní restaurace is today (2010) a basic bistro but earlier it was a large and up-market restaurant with a summer terrace.
+is today (2010) a basic bistro, but earlier it was a large and upmarket restaurant with a summer terrace.
 It was situated between the two main blocks of the station building.

-A restaurant existed at the station already from 1871 when the station opened, and in 1886 it was run by Antonín Jonáš.
-Who ran the restaurant through the years is unknown but in 1913 Antonín Stětina was in charge.
+A restaurant existed at the station from 1871 when the station opened, and in 1886 it was run by Antonín Jonáš.
+Who ran the restaurant through the years is unknown, but in 1913 Antonín Stětina was in charge.
 He seems to have gone bankrupt in the spring of 1914.

 Quote(s) from the novel